 There is a history of an association with clergy as shown by Robert Saryll, clericus in 1412 in Yorkshire, and few years later in the same area Thomas Serle, capallanus, filius Roberti Sarle, clerici in 1438.

-Reaney, P.H and R.M.
-Wilson, A Dictionary of English Surnames.
-London: Routledge, 1991.
-Print.
-(ISBN 0-415-05737-X) One would presume that these latter two listings were father and son who both followed the same profession.
+One would presume that these latter two listings were father and son who both followed the same profession.

 Early History of the Sherrell family

 This web page shows only a small excerpt of our Sherrell research.
-Another 76 words (5 lines of text) covering the years 1620, 1683, 1656 and 1659 are included under the topic Early Sherrell History in all our PDF Extended History products and printed products wherever possible.
+Another 76 words (5 lines of text) covering the years 1620, 1683, 1656, 1659, 1777, 1849, 1777, 1789, 1796, 1797, 1798, 1799, 1799, 1800 and 1802 are included under the topic Early Sherrell History in all our PDF Extended History products and printed products wherever possible.

 Sherrell Spelling Variations

 Norman surnames are characterized by a multitude of spelling variations.
 The frequent changes in surnames are largely due to the fact that the Old and Middle English languages lacked definite spelling rules.
 The introduction of Norman French to England, as well as the official court languages of Latin and French, also had pronounced influences on the spelling of surnames.
 Since medieval scribes and church officials recorded names as they sounded, rather than adhering to any specific spelling rules, it was common to find the same individual referred to with different spellings.
 The name has been spelled Searle, Searles, Searl, Sarl, Sarrell, Serrell and others.

 Early Notables of the Sherrell family (pre 1700)

-Another 31 words (2 lines of text) are included under the topic Early Sherrell Notables in all our PDF Extended History products and printed products wherever possible.
+Another 89 words (6 lines of text) are included under the topic Early Sherrell Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Sherrell family to Ireland